-Dog Bite Attorney in Bulloch County
+Dog Bite Attorney in Statesboro

 When a dog bites, the injuries can be severe and life-altering.
 In addition to the physical pain and suffering, dog bite victims often suffer from emotional trauma and may require extensive medical treatment and time off work to recover.
 If you or someone you love was bitten by a dog, you may be entitled to compensation for your medical bills, lost wages, pain and suffering, and more.